 Emotional contagion can greatly amplify the damage caused by

-COVID-19.
+a pandemic and global threats to our survival.
 Leading to a surge in worry, anxiety and fear.
 Negative

 emotions, particularly fear and anxiety affect our decision-making

 -and we’re not even aware that are influencing us.

 Workplace research has confirmed that organizations have shown a lack of

 awareness about how Emotional Contagion affects their people.

 Organizations don’t realize the social influence their people are